philsturgeon/awesome-earth/README.md

 - [CarbonFootprint.com](https://www.carbonfootprint.com/) - Measure you carbon footprint, learn how to reduce your consumption, offset your impact, communicate, and comply.
 - [CarbonFund.org](https://carbonfund.org/) - Calculate your footprint based on flights, driving, shipping, and make tax-deductible donations to offset your emissions.
 - [Emitwise](https://www.emitwise.com/) - The Emitwise Reportwise tool calculates company level GHG emissions in line with the GHG Protocol for scope 1 and 2 emissions.
 Primarily targeting the UK but would also be useful for other countries.
+- [How Good](https://howgood.com/) - Future-Proof your products.
+HowGood data offers data to businesses and consumers about product sustainability from 350+ independent sources on over 1 million products.
+Extensive data library on product sustainability designed to help brands and retailers use that data to source better and consumers to buy better, to build a better world.
+- [Impact Forecast](https://www.impactforecast.org/) - The Climate impact forecast is a quick-and-easy tool to see and improve the carbon footprint of business ideas in the startup phase, and a stepping stone towards more meticulous life cycle assessment for established companies.
 - [MyClimate](https://myclimate.org/) - Helping reduce emissions through a whole bunch of different projects, from consulting companies on their footprint (and helping them to reduce), to education at schools, forest restoration, providing people in Rwanda with efficient cook stoves, and [a whole bunch more](https://www.myclimate.org/information/climate-protection-projects/).
 Fund them via donations, and use their flight/car/house/company footprint calculators.
 - [North (from Tomorrow)](https://north-app.com/) - iOS/Android app for automatically calculating the climate impact of your daily choices.
 Hook it up to TripIt, Uber, smart meters like Sense, and some electric car apps, to easily gather metrics to calculate your carbon footprint over time.